How Much Does Lantus Really Cost? The Honest Breakdown

 Quick Answer

-In short: Lantus typically costs varies widely; most US insulins are now capped at $35/month for Medicare beneficiaries.
+In short: Lantus typically costs ~$280–$340/month list; $35/month cap for Medicare beneficiaries; biosimilar (Semglee) available at lower cost.
 Insurance coverage and manufacturer programs change the picture significantly.

 Lantus at a glance: